git1k2/siglent-sdg-qrss/README.md

 # siglent-qrss
 Proof of concept for transmitting QRSS FSKCW with a Siglent Function / Arbitrary Waveform Generator.
 Tested with Siglent SDG-1032X.
+Channel 2 triggers the FSK modulated channel 1.

 My HF 0 dBm (1 mW) signal into an endfed sloper antenna was heard a few hundred to 3000 km away!